 Here are the areas we examined to see whether ExpressVPN or Proton VPN is the best option for streaming:

 - You can unblock geo-restricted content from the most popular streaming services.
-These include Netflix regional libraries, Hulu, Disney Plus, and more.
+These include Netflix regional libraries, Max, Hulu, Disney+, and more.

 - You need to have lots of streaming-capable servers throughout the world, particularly in the USA, UK, and other geographic regions that contain streaming servers.